Student Emergency Assistance Program (SEAP)

 Emergency funds have been donated to the Student Emergency Assistance Program by individuals and organizations interested in breaking down barriers to student success.

 - The Student Emergency Assistance Program will cover emergency non-academic needs (rent, utilities, medical/transportation emergencies, childcare, etc.) up to $250 per quarter with a maximum of $500 per calendar year (January – December).
 There is a lifetime cap of 4 years or $2,000 in assistance to any single student.

 - Checks will be made payable to the company owed, and will not be issued to students directly.

 - The Student Emergency Assistance Program may not be used for tuition, books or program supplies.
 Please apply for Financial Aid and scholarships to help with these expenses.
 Please see below for information on the Emergency Book Fund.

-- Emergency assistance recipients will be provided with a thank you card to be completed for the Foundation Board.
+- Emergency assistance recipients will be asked to write a thank you acknowledgement for the Foundation Board.

 - Emergency assistance is not required to be paid back.